Last Updated May 31st, 2019

 One of the trademark benefits of aloe vera is its ability to soothe sunburn.
 And it’s well-backed by science.
 Recent studies have shown that applying aloe vera gel to your sunburned skin can help reduce redness and irritation.7

-6. Soothes Sensitive Skin
+6. Sensitive Skin

 All you’ve got to do is apply a dab of aloe vera gel to the affected areas and gently massage it into your skin.

-7. Works to Cleanse Skin
+7. Skin Cleanser

 Forgot to order face wash?
 You can whip up an aloe vera face wash in a pinch to cleanse your face.
-Aloe vera gel contains “saponins” — a natural, soapy substance with true cleansing properties.9
+Aloe vera gel contains “saponins” — a natural, soapy substance with potential cleansing properties.9

 In fact, to make your own aloe vera face wash, just combine the following ingredients: